147 Information Technology Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Symantec

-- The integrated circuit intended to securely store information and a key on a mobile phone is widely known as a SIM card.
-Name ANY of the three words that SIM stands for.
+75. The integrated circuit intended to securely store information and a key on a mobile phone is widely known as a SIM card.
+What does SIM stand for?

 Answer: Subscriber Identity Module